English: Master of Fine Arts in Creative Writing

 The NEOMFA is the nation’s only consortial MFA program in creative writing.
 Students in the program enroll at one of four host universities: The University of Akron, Cleveland State University, Kent State University or Youngstown State University.
 Because students can choose from a uniquely wide-ranging faculty, with varied specializations, experiences and teaching approaches, students in this program have much more diverse opportunities than any single program could offer.

-In addition, students in the NEOMFA program will soon have the opportunity to earn a Teaching Artist Certificate in addition to their degree, certifying their experience teaching in a unique community outreach program.
+In addition to the unique opportunities (detailed below) offered by the nation’s only consortial MFA program in creative writing, students in the NEOMFA program will soon have the opportunity to earn a Teaching Artist Certificate in addition to their degree, certifying their experience teaching in a unique community outreach program.